jamaltoutouh/jamaltoutouh.github.io/_posts/publications/2019-09-23-madrid-central-cities.md

 subheadline: "Data Science has been applied to analyze the impact on the environment of this measure."
 title: "What do science really say about Madrid Central?"
-teaser: "During ICSC-CITIES 2019 we will present our analysis about the environmental impact (air and noise pollurion) of the road restrictions.
-Here you have some results and the paper."
+teaser: "During ICSC-CITIES 2019 we will present our analysis about the environmental impact (air and noise pollution) of this measure.
+See here the main outcomes of this work."
 categories:
   - publications
 tags: